DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 1-2, 5-7, 11-13, and 15-18 are rejected under 35 U.S.C.
-103 as being unpatentable over Shelton (US 2022/0104694), in view of Nishiyama (US 2013/0152020).
+Claim(s) 1, 5-7, and 11-18 are rejected under 35 U.S.C.
+103 as being unpatentable over Shelton (US 2022/0104694), in view of Nishiyama (US 2013/0152020) and Shelton (US 2019/0104919) and Takahashi (US 2023/0337893 | WO 2021/199294A1) and Johnson (US 2019/0183591).

-Regarding claim 1, Shelton discloses an endoscopic image observation support device (surgical hub [0562]; 106, figure 2) that supports observation of an image (imaging module 138 coupled to an endoscope [0164], figure 3) captured by an endoscope (124, figure 2), the endoscopic image observation support device comprising: a processor (132, figure 3) configured to: cause a display device (135, figure 3) to display the image (surgical hub…on a display [0562]); set degrees of priority of a plurality of pieces of support information to be displayed on the display device (prioritizing data…prioritize the display data associated with the surgical task [0562]).
-Shelton is silent regarding cause the display device to display the plurality of pieces of support information based on the degrees of priority.
+Regarding claim 1, Shelton discloses an endoscopic image observation support device (surgical hub [0562]; 106, figure 2) that supports observation of an image (imaging module 138 coupled to an endoscope [0164], figure 3) captured by an endoscope (124, figure 2), the endoscopic image observation support device comprising: a processor (132, figure 3) configured to: cause a display device (135, figure 3) to display the image (surgical hub…on a display [0562]); set degrees of priority of a plurality of pieces of support information to be displayed on the display device (prioritizing data…prioritize the display data associated with the surgical task [0562]); wherein the plurality of pieces of support information includes at least one of information indicating a position of a lesion part, information indicating a discrimination result (contextual information…type of tissue being operated on [0223]), and information indicating an observation progress state (contextual information…particular step of the surgical procedure that the surgeon is performing [0223]).
+Shelton is silent regarding cause the display device to display the plurality of pieces of support information based on the degrees of priority; wherein the processor is configured to hide the display of one of the plurality of pieces of support information with a degree of priority lower than a threshold value; wherein in response to determining that a lesion part is detected during the display of the information indicating the observation progress state and the information indicating the position of the lesion part is to be display, the processor is configured to hide the information indicating the observation progress state and only display the information indicating the position of the lesion part on the screen.

 Nishiyama teaches a display example of an image observation screen (figure 24).
 Icons (303a-h, figure 24) have priority levels and are displayed from the top of the screen in accordance with the priority levels ([0131]).
-The form of the priority display of the icons is not limited, where the color, the shape, or the size of the icons having higher priority levels may be made different from that of the other icons ([0131]).
+The form of the priority display of icons is not limited, where the color, the shape, or the size of icons having higher priority levels may be made different from that of the other icons ([0131]).

 Regarding claim 5, Nishiyama further teaches the processor is configured to cause the display device to display the plurality of pieces of support information at positions in accordance with the degrees of priority (displayed from the top of the screen…priority [0131]; Nishiyama).